 (i) Accumulation (Bullish Phase-1)

-During this first phase, business conditions and financial reports are bad and the public is generally bearish.
-However, institutional investors start buying the market by spotting stocks that are considerably undervalued.
-Let’s call these expert investors the ‘smart money’.
-Smart money buys against the general market sentiment and tries to do it without being spotted by retail traders and the media.
-Stock market prices accumulate as the demand from smart money equals the supply from retail investors.
-During this accumulation phase, the market ranges between a major support and a major resistance level with low volume.
+During this first phase, business conditions and financial reports are weak, and the public is generally bearish.
+However, institutional investors begin buying by identifying significantly undervalued stocks.
+Let’s call these expert investors the “smart money.”
+Smart money buys against the general market sentiment, trying to do so without attracting attention from retail traders or the media.
+Stock prices gradually rise as demand from smart money balances supply from retail investors.
+During this accumulation phase, the market moves between a major support and resistance level with low volume.

--This phase corresponds to Wyckoff’s Accumulation phase (more about Wyckoff’s model)
+-This phase corresponds to Wyckoff’s Accumulation phase 🔗 Read More: » Wyckoff’s model

--This phase can also be considered as similar to the Elliott’s first wave (more about Elliott’s model)
+-This phase can also be considered as similar to Elliott’s first wave 🔗 Read More: » Elliott’s model

 (ii) Public Participation (Bullish Phase-2)

-During this second phase, business conditions and corporate earnings are now improving.
-The demand deriving from ‘smart money’ starts to peak, and consequently, retail investors and the media eventually realize that something is going on.
-As more investors buy the market, a strong trend is now formed.
-Market prices cross above the previous range and volume starts to boom.
-Short-term speculators have also joined the rally, something that is usually reflected in metrics such as ‘open interest’ and COT reports.
-This phase will continue until the majority of short-term speculators decide to capitalize on their profits.
-As most speculators simultaneously close their positions, the market corrects leading to the next phase.
+During this second phase, business conditions and corporate earnings are improving.
+Demand from the “smart money” begins to peak, and eventually, retail investors and the media notice the activity.
+As more investors enter the market, a strong trend forms.
+Prices break above the previous range, and volume increases significantly.
+Short-term speculators also join the rally, often reflected in metrics like open interest and the Commitments of Traders (CFTC) reports.
+This phase continues until most short-term speculators take profits.
+When many speculators close their positions at once, the market corrects, leading to the next phase.

--During this phase-2, you are going to see a bullish MACD cross on the weekly or even the monthly chart, while the daily RSI (D1) will probably peak above 80
+-During this phase, you may see a bullish MACD cross on the weekly or even monthly chart, while the daily RSI (D1) will likely peak above 80.

 -Generally, public participation is the longest phase of the bull market